-Bolham, Tiverton, Devon EX16 7RA 01884 253576 bolham@ventrus.org.uk www.tiverton-bolham-primary.devon.sch.uk
+Bolham, Tiverton, Devon EX16 7RA 01884 253576

+bolham@ventrus.org.uk www.tiverton-bolham-primary.devon.sch.uk

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.